Optimal Patrol of a Perimeter: Introduction

 \section{Introduction}

+Patrol is a common practice to secure the perimeter of an area of interest, such as soldiers patrolling the perimeter of a military installation to guard against illicit activities.
+With limited manpower, how should the patrol schedule be set in order to maximize patrol effectiveness?
+If the patrollers wear a uniform, can an attacker gain advantage by observing the patrol process so as to time his attack?
+This paper seeks to answer these questions with a game-theoretic model.

-Consider a two-person zero-sum game played by a defender and an attacker.
-The defender is tasked to secure the perimeter of an area of interest by dispatching patrollers from a base located on the perimeter.
+Consider a two-person zero-sum Stackelberg game played by a defender and an attacker on an infinite time horizon $[0, \infty)$.
+The defender moves first and is tasked to secure the perimeter of an area of interest by dispatching patrollers from a base located on the perimeter.
 Each patroller departs from the base, circumambulates the perimeter either clockwise or counterclockwise at possibly variable speed, and returns to the base to complete a full circle.
-The defender decides on the patrol schedule---the time points at which patrollers depart from the base, the moving direction of each patroller, and each patroller's speed---as long as the long-run rate at which patrollers depart from the base is capped by a constant $\la > 0$.
+The defender decides on the patrol schedule---the time points at which patrollers depart from the base, the moving direction of each patroller, and each patroller's speed---as long as the long-run rate at which patrollers depart from the base is equal to $\la > 0$.
+Specifically, if an increasing sequence $s_1, s_2, \ldots$ represents the time points patrollers are dispatched, then it is a feasible pure strategy if

+where $\mathbb{N}$ is the set of positive integers and $\max \{n \in \mathbb{N} \, | \, s_n \leq T\}$ is the number of patrollers dispatched by time $T$.
+Any probability measure on the set of pure strategies is a feasible mixed strategy for the defender.
 For example, the defender can dispatch patrollers according to a Poisson process at rate $\la$, or at fixed intervals of $1/ \la$ time units, and ask each patroller to go in the same clockwise direction at the same constant speed.

-The attacker seeks to carry out an attack on the perimeter---such as penetrating the perimeter or planting a hidden bomb.
+The attacker moves second and seeks to carry out an attack on the perimeter---such as penetrating the perimeter or planting a hidden bomb.
+The attacker chooses which point on the perimeter to attack and when to show up, and can observe the patrol process for as long as he wants before starting an attack.
+Specifically, the attacker is free to choose \textit{any} operating window $[y, z]$, as long as $0 < y < z$.
+Upon arrival at time $y$, the attacker starts to observe the patrollers going by and decide when to initiate an attack, as long as the attack completes by time $z$.
 An attack takes a fixed amount of time $t >0$, during which the attack will be detected by each passing patroller independently with probability $p \in (0, 1]$.
-The attacker can choose when to arrive at the perimeter, which point on the perimeter to carry out an attack, and how long to wait at the attack point before initiating the attack.
 The attacker's objective is to minimize the probability of getting detected by any patroller during his attack, while the defender's objective is the opposite.
+We denote this two-person zero-sum Stackelberg game by $G(\la, t, p)$.